 Each of these customer loyalty strategies builds customer lifetime value for The Cloud Alchemist.
 This is especially important in a crowded industry, where customers have a plethora of choices when it comes to where to purchase.

-Be sure to give your customers a feeling of personalization so that when they buy again, they buy from you.
+Be sure to give your customers a feeling of personalisation so that when they buy again, they buy from you.

 Super Hair Pieces is a direct-to-consumer hair piece store.
-Providing a wide assortment of styles, sizes, and colors, they have one of the largest inventories of hair pieces available online.
+Providing a wide assortment of styles, sizes, and colours, they have one of the largest inventories of hair pieces available online.

 When I spoke with George Li about how they attracted a loyal following of repeat customers, it immediately became clear that their strategy is all about the product.